GeekHijabi/More-recipes/README.md

 #About
-* More-Recipes provides a platform for users to share the awesome and exciting  recipe ideas they have invented or learnt.
-Suppose a user comes up with a recipe,  he/she can post it on More-Recipes and  get feedback in form of reviews and votes from other users who explore that recipe.
-Users can also keep a list of their favorite recipes on the application.
+* More-Recipes provides a platform for user to share the awesome and exciting  recipe ideas they have invented or learnt.
+Suppose a user comes up with a recipe,  he/she can post it on More-Recipes and  get feedback in form of reviews and votes from other user who explore that recipe. user can also keep a list of their favorite recipes on the application.

 * Technologies:
 Written following JavaScript ES6 Syntax and nodejs on the backend, using: